You’re a busy coach or creative professional in the thick of building your own business.

 The path to success in business includes getting your finances in order and making your accounting a priority.
 It’s often a daunting task, but it doesn’t have to be!

-Today, I help women who “sell their brains” for a living meet their financial management needs.
+Today, I help entrepreneurs who “sell their brains” for a living meet their financial management needs.

-Partnering with women and helping them focus on their clients and grow their businesses is my passion.
-I love supporting my clients as they learn the ins and outs of their accounting, finding ways to increase profits while decreasing any stress associated with their business’s finances.
+Partnering with coaches and creative professionals to help them focus on their clients and grow their businesses is my passion.
+I love supporting my clients as they learn the ins and outs of managing their money, finding ways to increase profits while decreasing any stress associated with their business’s finances.

-It’s my mission to help as many smart women as possible to have the business of their dreams, secure in the knowledge that it’s built on a strong financial foundation.
+It’s my mission to help as many people as possible to have the business of their dreams, secure in the knowledge that it’s built on a strong financial foundation.

-I offer financial management and consulting services to clients throughout the United States.
+I offer financial management and strategic planning services to clients throughout the United States and Canada.
 It’s so exciting to offer my clients online solutions that allow them to manage their finances from anywhere, at any time.